-Annual Maximum: \$3,000 ☐ As a part of your UnitedHealthcare Medicare Advantage plan you get a Routine Dental Benefit that provides coverage for non-Medicare covered preventive and other necessary dental services such as: ☐ Exams ☐ Cleanings (Prophylaxis, Periodontal Maintenance, & Deep Cleanings) ☐ Fillings ☐ X-rays ☐ Crowns ☐ Bridges

-Complete Dentures Some covered services may consider prior tooth history and procedures in conjunction with frequency limitations.
+As a part of your UnitedHealthcare Medicare Advantage plan you get a Routine Dental Benefit that provides coverage for non-Medicare covered preventive and other necessary dental services such as: o Exams Cleanings (Prophylaxis, Periodontal Maintenance, & Deep Cleanings) o Fillings o X-rays o Crowns Bridges o Root Canals Extractions Partial Dentures Complete Dentures \$0 copay for preventive and diagnostic dental care such as exams, routine cleanings, x-rays and fluoride.
+A 50% coinsurance applies to dentures and bridges (coinsurance applies to the actual dentures and bridges, not to modifications and adjustments for existing dentures or bridges).
+All other covered comprehensive services are offered at a \$0 copay (including modification and adjustments to dentures and bridges).
+Some covered services may consider prior tooth history and procedures in conjunction with frequency limitations.
 If you wish to discuss detailed information about your plan with your dentist or see the full list of covered dental services with associated frequency limitations, you can find it in the UHC Dental Medicare quick reference guide at uhcmedicaredentalproviderqrg.com.
 Procedures used for cosmetic-only reasons (tooth bleaching/whitening, veneers, gingival recontouring, enamel microabrasion), orthodontics, space maintenance, implants and implant-related services, sales tax, charges for failure to keep appointments, dental case management, dental charges related to COVID screening, testing and vaccination, and unspecified procedures by report are not covered by the plan.
 After the annual maximum is exhausted, any remaining charges are your responsibility.
 Other limitations and exclusions are listed below.
-This dental plan offers access to the robust UHC Dental National Medicare Advantage Network.
-Network dentists have agreed to provide services at a negotiated rate.
-If you see limitations of the plan.
-Any fees associated with non-covered services are your a network dentist, you cannot be billed more than that rate for covered services within the myuhcadvantage.com
+This dental plan offers access to the robust UHC Dental National Medicare Advantage questions about how to obtain this information, they can contact UHC Dental using the number or website on the back of your Member ID card.